DanteRyder/Tic-Tac-Toe-Vercel/README.md

 # Tic-Tac-Toe-Vercel
  The tic-tac-toe game made in React with Hooks and TypeScript.
-Available at Vercel.
+Available at Vercel: [Tic Tac Toe - Vercel](https://tic-tac-toe-vercel-production.vercel.app/).

 ### Command to Run the Project

  ```